cwyoder/trib-project-template/README.md

 # Dataviz dev template

 A template for creating dataviz projects for the Chicago Tribune.
-Version 0.1.
+Version 0.3.

 ## Requirements

 * Node.js
 * gulp-cli (See https://gulpjs.com/docs/en/getting-started/quick-start/)

-### Serving contents of public folder on localhost

-TKTKTKTKTK
+## Setup

+Fork the template/clone into a folder.
+RIGHT NOW, THE PROJECT MUST BE CLONED INTO A FOLDER THAT IS ONE LEVEL REMOVED FROM YOUR USER FOLDER, in order to have access to the API keys in your personal `~/.tarbell` hidden folder.

+After forking/cloning the template, run:

+    npm install

+to install the build dependencies for front-end assets and the dev server.

+Start a new Google spreadsheet, and copy the spreadsheet id into `project-config.js`.
+Make a tab called `values`.
+The first row of the values tab should have "key" in the first field and "value" in the second field.
+If you use the key inside a nunjucks template in the templates folder, it will render with the value when you serve locally.

 ### Building front-end assets

 This template creates a configuration to use [Gulp](https://gulpjs.com/) to build front-end JS and CSS assets.

-After forking the template, run:

-    npm install

-to install the build dependencies for front-end assets.

 When you run: